-Being part of this creative community offers three years of experimentation, challenge, debate and professional understanding as you gain confidence as an artist and creative thinker.
+Being part of our creative community provides three years (or four years for Year 0) of experimentation, challenge, development and professionalism, enabling you to gain confidence as an artist and independent thinker.

 Visit the Fine Art 2014 Degree Show website.